You don’t have to be a high roller to visit Sin City. In fact, you can have a lot of fun in Las Vegas without spending too much money.

 Purchase an alcoholic beverage and get half-priced pasta when you dine in and sit at the bar from 5-7 pm at Esther’s Kitchen.

 This is a great deal because the pasta is already reasonably priced and the pasta and bread are all made in-house.

 Get the housemade sourdough bread with cultured butter and olive oil.

 The pizza made with a natural sourdough crust is also very good.

-Basically carb up and know that you will end up walking it off in Vegas anyway, it’s worth it!
+Basically carb up and know that you will end up walking it off in Vegas anyway.
+It’s totally worth it!

 Esther’s Kitchen also sources its food as organically and locally as possible.